N10100010/mad_gan_thesis/code/README.md

 # TODO
-test the execution on MNIST using the run.py
+- test the execution on MNIST the experiments base class
+- ensure that the logger works as intended

 # Notes